 Even if you are not on the property in question, businesses can be held liable for defective products sold.
-If you purchase a product or service from a company and are injured in the course of utilizing that service or product, you may recover monetary damages due to the defect.
+If you purchase a product or service from a company and are injured by a defect in the product, you may recover monetary damages due to the defect.

 Most personal injury cases arise from negligence on one party or another.
 If you eat at a restaurant and get food poisoning, for example, this is often due to negligence in keeping the food at safe temperatures or cooking it properly.
 The restaurant can be held liable for this negligence.

 Likewise, if you are entering a store in the winter and the icy sidewalks have not been salted and cleared, causing you to slip and fall, the business is liable for your slip fall and injury.
 Their negligence in clearing the hazard holds them responsible.

 The above scenarios talk about customers and clients getting injured.
 However, employees are covered against workplace hazards as well.
 Every business is required to have a workers' comp insurance policy to make sure that their staff is covered against workplace injury.

 Insurance companies don't profit from paying out money.
 They will often go to great lengths including intimidation and bullying tactics to stop from paying what you deserve.
 In the case of smaller businesses, they may not have enough coverage to handle your claim and will do whatever they can to get out of it.